 If for some bizarre reason you’re still hungry after your culinary adventure through the streets of India, we tried the rice pudding with almond nougatine which was really good.
 If you’re sensitive to dairy, you may want to sit this one out – it’s extremely creamy but is so much tastier than the tinned stuff.
 I was a little nervous of the almond nougatine at first (as I’m not a huge fan of nuts) but I had no reason to worry – it’s like crunchy caramel and tastes really good.

 Turning to drinks, my boyfriend had a mango lassi which was really good and, I think, made from fresh ingredients (rather than bought pre-made).
 They also do several awesome cocktails.
 I don’t drink so didn’t try any of them, but they sounded really good and the restaurant often has 2 for 1 happy hour offers.

 I wouldn’t hesitate to recommend Dhamaka to you if you’re in the Bristol area.
 The food will delight all ages and tastes!
 It really felt like an adventure and that we were eating authentic, street food dishes I never would’ve heard of, let alone tried, were Dhamaka not offering it on my doorstep.
 I can’t speak as to the curries here but every small plate we had was utterly delicious and we came away confident we would return very soon.

-The kind folks at Dhamaka invited us to try lots of their menu items for free in exchange for a review, however I was not asked to give a positive review – just an honest one!
+The kind folks at Dhamaka invited us to try lots of their menu items for free in exchange for a review, however I was not asked for a positive review in exchange.
 All of my views are my own, as always on this blog.